billroy/bitlash-commander/README.md

 	- color picker

 - property editor
-	- actions for save/cancel/add field
+	- actions for save
+	- disallow edit of field value for ['id', 'type']
+	- disallow edit of first column
 	- delete key?
-	- disallow changing editor focus while edit is up
-	- disallow edit of id field value
-	- disallow edit of first column
 	- save
 		- issues with text/numeric value conversion?
 		- it does convert to string